Skip to main content

 Introduction

 If you want Android apps on an iPhone or iPad without installing anything risky, you can stream from a PC-based emulator or use a browser-only emulator.
 This comparison explains when each approach shines for performance, stability, and policy safety.
-It also links to related resources like install Android emulator using remote desktop (iOS method), are web-based Android emulators worth using on iPhone?, and tuning tips in emulator runs slowly on iOS — performance optimization guide.
+It also links to related resources like Android emulator via remote desktop on iOS, web-based Android emulators for iPhone, and tuning tips in speed up a slow Android emulator on iOS.

 The Two Approaches